 Consider what you would like and resolve to move toward this today.
 Simply chose it and predetermine how to hijack your attention in the direction you seek.

 Your time.
 Your focus.
 These become your life.
-Make sure your life is unfolding based upon your intentions!
+Make sure your life is unfolding based on your intentions!
 This understanding is essential.

 “But Dr. Cale, My Mind Is Naturally Distractible.
 What Can I Do?”